Susan Loone Published Updated

 "A technical team comprising the state's financial officer, engineers from JKR and other agencies, was formed to review the request for proposals from five out of 60 shortlisted companies," Hock Seng said.

-"The firm asked for 157 acres of land as compensation which was reduced to 110 acres and a 30-year toll concession," Hock Seng explained.
+"This committee made recommendations to the tender committee headed by the state secretary, who later decided that CZBUCG gave the lowest costs."The firm asked for 157 acres of land as compensation which was reduced to 110 acres and a 30-year toll concession," Hock Seng explained.

 Debaters dissatisfied